mkf/log1/content/dwin05_Feb27am.md

 And as obvious from the title of this post, it doesn't do the parameterentitities in ATTLIST thingie.

 So I don't exactly have anything to test against.
 Help.

+UPDATE: Moments after this post I also published ["DWIN4: Generate BMP that will achieve best compression coefficient with JPEG"](/dwin04bmpnopal_feb27am/)